 1. What is the purpose of this website?

 This website is an important step forward for Coca-Cola South Pacific to transparently share its financial support of health and wellbeing scientific research and partnerships, including community health and wellbeing programs.
-Similar to our efforts in the United States and United Kingdom, we list the expert individuals and organisations we have worked with from 2010 to 2016.
+Similar to our efforts in the United States and United Kingdom, we list the expert individuals and organisations we have worked from 2010.
 The website makes the information easily accessible and is searchable, and highlights the actions we have taken related to how we market The Coca-Cola Company’s products in Australia.

-2. Why are you releasing this information now?
+2. Why are you releasing this information?

 We understand people have questions about our support of research and partnerships related to health and wellbeing and we are delivering on our timeline as publicly reported.
 The sharing of our financial support of health and wellbeing scientific research and partnerships was the first step in our broader efforts to be even more transparent.
 We update this information for Australia every 12 months.